Bharath-kolekar/auraverse/replit.md

 # Overview

-This is a full-stack web application called "Infinite Intelligence" that provides AI-powered content creation tools.
-The platform allows users to generate audio, video, VFX, and images using artificial intelligence, with features like voice command controls and a marketplace for sharing/selling content.
-The application aims to provide professional-quality content generation with end-to-end automation, targeting global market expansion through localization and diverse payment methods.
-Its business vision includes a pay-per-intelligence monetization model with high profit margins and advanced analytics for optimization.
+This is a full-stack web application called "Infinite Intelligence" - a production-ready AI Intelligence Gateway providing unified access to various levels of artificial intelligence capabilities through an interactive UI/UX interface.
+The platform features GPU-accelerated local processing using WebGL and WebGPU, comprehensive monetization with dynamic pricing optimization, and a pay-per-intelligence credit system targeting 99.8% profit margins.
+The system includes fully functional implementations for audio, video, VFX, and image generation with real-time processing capabilities.
+All scaffolding code has been replaced with production-grade implementations including proper error handling, caching, and performance optimizations.

 # User Preferences